mooksz/spotle/README.md

 - useSpotify.js: Create object parameter with all query options for better construction
 - useUser.js: Rewrite to context
 - useUser.js: Make back-end route to delete refresh token and access token cookies.
 So logout functionallity actually works
+- Results.jsx: write render value to string instead of nummer to prevent key collision
 - global.scss: more global styles for reusable elements that aren't components (inputs etc)